Kassandraeam/assemble-prime-solo-project/notepad.md

 ;`;
   pool.query(query, [dummyData])
     .then(result => {
-      console.log('result.rows on server side for route /availableTimes:', result.rows) // this is coming back as each user id, their id, username, timezone, and available days. res.send(result.rows);
+      ('result.rows on server side for route /availableTimes:', result.rows) // this is coming back as each user id, their id, username, timezone, and available days. res.send(result.rows);
     })
     .catch(err => {
-      console.log('dummy data you dummy', dummyData);
+      ('dummy data you dummy', dummyData);

-      console.log('ERROR: Get all users times', err);
+      ('ERROR: Get all users times', err);
       res.sendStatus(500)
     })
 });